Womens Health

 Limit Alcohol Intake

 Alcohol can increase your risk of breast cancer.
-It’s advisable to limit your intake in accordance with guidelines provided by health authorities.
+It’s advisable to limit your intake following guidelines provided by health authorities.

 Regular Exercise